 Below are some of the best VPNs for travel, which also work wonderfully when you are at home or at your local coffee shop .
 We recommend picking the best option from this list for you, based on price and features.

 Private Internet Access is a very popular VPN option amongst the tech crowd, but its services are obviously good for anyone.
-One reason its popular is that it offers fantastic value – at under $40 a year we think this is the best value VPN in our list.
+One reason its popular is that it offers fantastic value – at under $40 a year this is one of the best value VPN providers in our list.

 They also accept payment in Bitcoin, if that’s of interest!

 Despite the low price, this is a full featured product.
 Launched in 2010, Private Internet Access offers over 20,000 servers to choose from, which should give you plenty of choice.
 These servers are to be found in 74 countries, which makes them the VPN provider with the most server options out there.